-If a student takes another course inside or outside the department that provides relevant training in research methods, the student can petition the director of undergraduate studies to have this course satisfy the research methods requirement.
-If a course outside the political science department is used to satisfy the research methods requirement, this same course cannot be used toward other majors/concentrations or programs. - See seminar section below.
+A student may take another course inside or outside the department that provides relevant training in research methods to satisfy this requirement only with the written permission in advance of the Director of Undergraduate Studies or the department's undergraduate adviser.
+If a course outside the political science department is used to satisfy the research methods requirement, this same course cannot be used toward other majors/concentrations or programs.

 Students are expected to take two 4-point seminars: one in their junior year and another in their senior year (with exceptions made for students on leave or studying abroad).
-They may choose from among the seminars offered, though at least one of the seminars taken must be in the student's major subfield (that in which at least 9 other points have been completed).
+They may choose from among the seminars offered, though at least one of the seminars taken must be in the student's Primary Subfield (that in which at least 9 other points have been completed).
 Entry into seminars requires instructor's permission.

-For detailed seminar registration guidelines, see http://polisci.columbia.edu/undergraduate-programs/seminar-registration-guidelines.
+For detailed seminar registration guidelines, see http://polisci.columbia.edu/undergraduate-programs/seminar-registration-guidelines .
 Seminars cannot be taken for R credit or Pass/D/Fail.